Creating a Dashboard in Excel: Step-by-Step Guide for Business Managers

 2. Go to Insert > Slicer.

-3. Choose the field(s) you want to filter by and click OK.
+3. Select the field(s) for filtering and click OK.

-Slicers provide a user-friendly way to slice through data without altering the original tables.
+Slicers offer a user-friendly way to interact with data without altering original tables.

-Ensure your dashboard remains dynamic and updates automatically by using functions like:
+To keep your dashboard dynamic and automatically updating, use functions such as:

 Practical Formula Example